EDIorg/ECC/meetings/README.md

 Dir holds meeting notes, as needed. if you add material, please include your name and date in filename, please.

-# Next call: 2017-08-31 11:00-07
+# Next call: 2017-09-07 11:00-07
 Agenda
-* git area is set up
-* work on organization of git area with WG
+* consider wiki areas
+* review priority settings on checks
+* consider checks for ecocomDP dataset
-* report from Duane on download optimization with checksum
+* report from Duane on download optimization with checksum (draft of UI)